JayNewstrom/recipes/aws/README.md

 - Iam
 - Certificate Manager

-This directory includes a few changes that were manually needed in order to get the site up and running.
+This directory includes a terraform script that creates all the infrastructure needed to run the site, as well as do automatic deployments when changes are pushed.

+Run with - `terraform apply -var-file recipes2.tfvars -auto-approve`